 2.5.
 Policy and Procedures R851, Guidelines for Retirement Programs

 3.1.
-Chief Executive Officers: The “Chief Executive Officers” of the State Board of Regents consist of the Commissioner and the Presidents of member institutions of the Utah System of Higher Education.
+Chief Executive Officers: The “Chief Executive Officers” of the Board of Higher Education consist of the Commissioner and the Presidents of member institutions of the Utah System of Higher Education.